$0 Your Child's Top 5 Education Rights Under NZ Law

 • Service coverage is thin.
 RTLB cover vast geographic areas — your allocated one might visit twice a term.
 CCS Disability Action has 17 regional branches, but "regional" can mean a four-hour drive.

 • Schools claim resource limitations justify fewer accommodations.
 Some rural schools argue that smaller size or tighter budgets mean less support.
-This is legally incorrect, but if you don't know that, it's persuasive.
+Resource limitations do not by themselves determine the rights that apply, but if you don't know that, the claim is persuasive.

 What the Law Actually Says About Rural Schools